ctablex/core/packages/ctablex-table/docs/COMPONENTS.md

 ### What It Does

-When rendering in `DEFINITION_PART`:

-- Returns `null` (column extraction phase)

-When rendering in other parts:
+When defined at the top level of `DataTable`:

+- The component is extracted and removed from the render tree
+- Its children are provided in `ColumnsContext`

+When rendered inside the table structure (e.g., in `HeaderRow` or `Row`):

+- Retrieves provided columns from context
 - Filters columns by the `part` prop
-- Renders matching columns
+- Renders matching `Column` components

 ---